mariodesimone99/dl_project/readme.md

 ## How to start

-In the root directory there is a file `requirements.txt`, conatining the list of all the packages used in the project, using the line
+In the root directory there is a file `requirements.txt`, containing a list of all the packages used in the project, install using the line

 `pip install -r requirements.txt`

 Put in the root, a folder called `dataset` in which the two datasets should be placed under the name `cityscapes_preprocessed` and `nyuv2_preprocessed`.

-Once installed the requirements, choose a dataset and navigate through the relative `scripts` folder (for example for cityscapes):
+Once installed the requirements, if you want to train: choose a dataset and navigate through the relative `scripts` folder (for example for cityscapes):

 `cd scripts/cityscapes`